 You can enter the ACS Studio Prize 2018 here.
 To ensure that you are considered for the prize, please complete your submission by 30 June 2018.

 Simply upload 5 images of your work and a short statement to be in with a chance of winning.

 ACS was formed in 2006 as a not-for-profit Community Interest Company to administer Artist’s Resale Right and copyright on behalf of our members.
 Since 2006 our membership has grown to over 1,000 artists and artists’ estates.
 Our members range from well-known artists such as Frank Auerbach, Paula Rego and Eileen Cooper, to estates of artists such as Lucian Freud and Barbara Hepworth.
-We are also proud to represent artists whose work has only recently started to sell regularly on the UK secondary market such as Bambi, Goshka Macuga and Eine.
+We are also proud to represent artists whose work has only recently started to sell regularly on the UK secondary market such as Bambi, Leonor Antunes and Pablo Bronstein.

 As a Community Interest Company ACS operates solely for the benefit of our member artists.
 This means that any surplus income is locked into the company and used for the benefit of our member artists and the artistic community.

 ACS is proud to fund bursaries for art students at leading institutions, whilst sponsoring a number of art prizes and charities.
 The ACS Studio Prize is just one such example.